yanrivera19/todo-list-app/README.md

 3. Open two different terminals (console) and select the cloned app on each.
 4. Select the **todo-app** folder in one terminal and the **api** folder in the other.
 5. Type in the command <code>npm install</code> on each terminal.
-6. After that command is done on both terminals, type in the command <code>npm start</code> on each.
+6. After that command is done running on both terminals, type in the command <code>npm start</code> on each.
 The app will then open in the browser on localhost:3000 and the server will be up and running.